Imbuto-Grants/Imbuto-Grants.github.io/content/Application/index.md

 Interviews will be used to understand projects more deeply and to sense check projects.

 ### How will I receive funding?
-Funding will be granted either as an immediate lump-sum or in 1-monthly installments depending on the amount granted.
+Funding will be granted either as a single lump-sum or in one-monthly installments depending on the amount granted.